kohanlee1995/MHCfovea/README.md

 # MHCfovea

-MHCfovea, a deep learning-based framework, provides predictions of MHC-I-peptide binding and connects MHC-I alleles with binding motifs.
+MHCfovea integrates a supervised prediction module and an unsupervised summarization module to connect important residues to binding motifs.

 ## Overview

-First, the predictor, an ensemble model based on convolutional neural networks, was trained on 150 observed alleles, and 42 important positions were highlighted from MHC-I sequence (182 a.a.) using ScoreCAM.
-Second, we made predictions on 150 observed alleles and 12,858 unobserved alleles with a single peptide dataset (number: 254,742), and extracted positive predictions (score > 0.9) to generate binding motifs.
-Then, after clustering the N-terminal and C-terminal sub-motifs, we build hyper-motifs and allele signatures based on 42 important positions to reveal the relation between binding motifs and MHC-I sequences.
+First, the predictor, an ensemble model of multiple convolutional neural networks (CNN model), was trained on 150 observed alleles.
+In the predictor, 42 important positions were highlighted from MHC-I sequence (182 a.a.) using ScoreCAM.
+Next, we made predictions on 150 observed alleles and 12,858 unobserved alleles against a peptide dataset (number: 254,742), and extracted positive predictions (score > 0.9) to generate the binding motif of an allele.
+Then, after clustering the N-terminal and C-terminal sub-motifs, we build hyper-motifs and the corresponding allele signatures based on 42 important positions to reveal the relation between binding motifs and MHC-I sequences.

 <p align="center"><img src="figures/overview.png" alt="" width="800"></p>